-We speak about many things relating to the mill, to the villages either side, but of course our talk settles on Yr Iaith Gymraeg, or Yr Iaith Gymreg as Elin would say.
+We speak about many things relating to the mill, to the villages on either side, but of course, our talk settles on Yr Iaith Gymraeg, or Yr Iaith Gymreg as Elin would say.
 She tells me how her family were judged harshly for raising her in the Welsh language, warned that it might hold her back; thankfully, her parents stood firm.
 Elin’s youngest uncles though lost the opportunity to speak Welsh when her grandparents had decided to send them out into the world with the English arrow in their bow.

 In many ways, Welsh was an underground language in this area.
-Her uncles picked up their native tongue in chapel of course, but also in the mines where politics and culture were shared in Welsh.
+Her uncles picked up their native tongue in the chapel of course, but also in the mines where politics and culture were shared in Welsh.
 Elin’s uncle told her of a clocsiwr, a clog dancer, who while they were taking their break at the coal face, began dancing while singing an old triban in defiance of the non-Welsh speaking mine owners:

 Nhw a’u ffowls a’u gwyddau